 Beyond echo chambers impasse binaries sides gridlock

-We can solve problems with our opponents.
+with our opponents.

-Facilitators
+1,500+Trained Facilitators

 Dr. Laurie Mulvey, Director of the World in Conversation Center at Penn State University, was the keynote speaker at a NATO research conference in London in May of 2024.
 The conference, entitled Leadership Development for Multinational Military Operations, was designed to bring together leadership experts to address multinational military and civil leaders, researchers, and NATO partners.